status-im/nim-chronicles/README.md

 The compile-time configuration also determines what options are available at runtime.
-When [runtime filtering](#chronicles_runtime_filtering) is enabled, the same effect can be achieved with:
+When [runtime filtering](#chronicles_runtime_filtering) is enabled, the same effect can be achieved at runtime with:

 ```nim
 setLogEnabled(false)